 The BDBag GUI provides an intuitive graphical user interface for working with BDBags.
 Users can create and update bags, and also validate, archive, and fetch remote files.
 Binary executables for Windows and MacOS are provided, making it very easy for a user to get started working with BDBags.

-Please note that this software is stable, beta-quality code suitable for development and testing, but not production use.
-As a pre-release there is no guarantee of backwards compatibility and API changes may occur before the official 1.0 release.
 For more information and filing bug reports, see the project GitHub repository at http://github.com/ini-bdds/bdbag.
 Released versions of the software can be downloaded from https://github.com/ini-bdds/bdbag/releases.

 BDBags have been used extensively in the following “Use Cases”: